AilanaAbitaeva/khimik/README.md

 # Khimik
-The essence of the project - development of an iOS application that will allow you to stroll around the sculpture garden.
-The sculpture garden consists of 3d models that have formed an augmented reality in the park near the Vrubel building.
-Models can also be arranged in a home environment.
+The point of the project is the creation of a website for cultural center Khimik.
+We need a stylish website for a youth center.
 ## Demo
 <table>
   <tr>